 White Castle Sliders you can make at home!
-If you’ve always wanted to replicate these popular burgers, this recipe is the real deal.
+If you’ve always wanted to replicate these popular burgers from the White Castle restaurant, this recipe is the real deal.

 White Castle Sliders

 This White Castle Sliders copycat recipe makes flavorful, juicy, perfect little burger bites!
 I remember eating them on a family trip to the East coast and could not get over how yummy they were!
 Since we don’t have any White Castle restaurants out West, I had to figure out how to make my own!
 After trying several recipes, I finally found this one on the Cooking With Carrie Blog and I made a few changes.
 They turned out perfect, exactly as I remembered.
 Enjoy this delicious restaurant favorite in the comfort of your own home.

 - Don’t be skeptical about the peanut butter that the recipe calls for.
 I know it sounds weird, but it adds a terrific texture that is difficult to substitute.
 It you have a nut allergy or just can’t do the peanut butter, feel free to leave it out.

 - Some readers have asked if you can leave out the onions.
 Of course you can, but I suggest giving them a try.
 The onions add such a wonderful flavor and texture that just can’t be duplicated.